-If needles are found on public property, please contact Dispatch at 519-661-4965.
-This phone line is answered 24 hours per day, 7 days per week.
+Please visit the Service London portal to report needles, or contact Dispatch at 519-661-4965.
+This phone number is answered 24 hours / day, 7 days / week.

 Sharps are items that are potentially contaminated with blood or body fluids and are capable of causing a cut or puncture in the skin.
 Sharps include used syringes with needles attached, used needles, used razor blades, broken glass that has come into contact with blood or other body fluids, used crack smoking stems and lancets.